christinazavou/ANNFASS/documentation/general_knowledge/PopularDatasetsOrCompetitions.md

         - 16,881 shapes from 16 categories, annotated with 50 parts in total
         - most object categories are labeled with two to five parts
         - ground truth annotations are labeled on sampled points on the shapes
+        - represented as sparse point clouds with only about 3k points for each model

 - for semantic segmentation in scenes:
     - Stanford 3D
         - 3D scans from Matterport scanners in 6 areas including 271 rooms